-Avengers: Infinity War, the nineteenth installment in the decade-old Marvel Cinematic Universe (MCU) and the third film to bear the Avengers title, has certainly been experiencing some time in the limelight.
+Avengers: Infinity War, the nineteenth installment in the decade-old Marvel Cinematic Universe (MCU) and the third film to bear the Avengers title, has certainly experienced some time in the limelight.

-According to Box Office Mojo, Avengers: Infinity War is on track to gross $2 billion worldwide, snagging the record for largest opening weekend ever along the way, and is welcoming praise from fans and critics alike.
+According to Box Office Mojo, Avengers: Infinity War grossed $2 billion worldwide, snagging the record for largest opening weekend ever along the way, and recieved welcoming praise from fans and critics alike.
 The film’s success does not come lightly, however, as it is an intense payoff to years of deliberate build-up across several Marvel films, not just its Avengers predecessors.
 In fact, the film accomplishes this payoff only insofar as it ventures to break from the mold established by previous films, challenging both the characters onscreen and us as the audience in ways that are novel for the superhero genre.

 The main way that Avengers: Infinity War brings this fresh perspective to the biggest MCU film to date is through the narrative focus on the villain of the film, and developing a complex character arc and motivation that takes center-stage.
 Thanos, portrayed impeccably by Josh Brolin, was foreshadowed as an impending threat to “Earth’s Mightiest Heroes” in the post-credits scene of 2012’s The Avengers, and Infinity War is the culmination of this plot that has been woven throughout previous MCU installments.
 Most of this foreshadowing concerned the objects of Thanos’ desire: the Infinity Stones.
 Thanos’ goal is simple – collect and harness the power of all six Infinity Stones, and use this strength to eliminate half of all life.
 This may seem like an odd task to undertake, but it is precisely Thanos’ ethical reasoning and attitude towards this undertaking that makes him such an intriguing and, ultimately, worthy villain for such a significant film.
 Furthermore, it is crucial to note that the film ends in an Avengers defeat.
 Thanos is victorious in his ambition, as, in the closing minutes of the film, he collects the sixth and final Infinity Stone and snaps his fingers.
 Half of all life in the universe fades away, their bodies crumbling to ash – even some of our favorite heroes are exterminated.
 This conclusion is undoubtedly far from what most audiences would expect going into a Marvel franchise film.